ethereum/pos-evolution/pos-evolution.md

 Validators are assigned to committees randomly in order to prevent an attacker to dominate a single committee.

-Other than the beacon committees, whose members, as we already said, attest to what they see as the head of the chain with the fork choice rule HLMD-GHOST, the current implementation of Gasper also considers the *sync committee*.
+Other than the beacon committees, whose members, as we already said, attest to what they see as the head of the chain with the fork-choice rule HLMD-GHOST, the current implementation of Gasper also considers the *sync committee*.

 The sync committee is a committee of $512$ validators that is randomly selected every $256$ epochs (around $27$ hours), votes $8192$ times during that period, and while a validator is part of the currently active sync committee it is expected to continually sign the block header that is the new head of the chain at each slot.